broke-protocol/broke-protocol/docs/BreakingChanges.md

 - Hitscan items now support a customFireEffect
 - Added vanilla game Destructibles to BPResources
     - Working and properly modable now

-## 1.2
-?> The Multimedia Update has sweeping changes across jobs, animations, vehicle mounting, UI API, and adds some useful new stuff too.
-Plugins and even some assets are likely to break, and I'll outline the main issues here.

-### API
-- SvPlayer.ShowTextPanel(text) -> SvPlayer.SendTextPanel(text, menuID, options)
-- SvPlayer.HideTextPanel() -> SvPlayer.DestroyTextPanel(menuID)
-- Removed SvPlayer.SvMountPrimary()
-- Removed SvPlayer.SvMountBack()
-- Added SvPlayer.SvTryMount() -> Used to find and mount to the closest seat
-    - Or use SvMount() to pick a specific seat
-- New Dynamic Action Menu Methods:
-    - ShEntity.SvAdd/RemoveDynamicAction(eventName, label)
-    - ShPlayer.SvAdd/RemoveSelfAction(eventName, label)
-    - ShPlayer.SvAdd/RemoveTypeAction(eventName, type, label)
-- New Video Methods:
-    - SvEntity.SvStartDefaultVideo(index)
-    - SvEntity.SvStartCustomVideo(url)
-    - SvEntity.SvStopVideo()
-- Added GameSource Event: PlayerSetEquipable
-- Jobs Modding Overhaul
-    - Can accept JSON metadata now
-    - Use new DynamicAction menu methods
-    - Can support multiple plugins with Plugin.JobsAdditive and Plugin.JobsOverride
-    - Too many changes, see Jobs.cs and Core.cs in GameSourse to see how everything works

-### MODDING
-- Animator property moved from (Cl)ient class to (Sh)ared class
-    - All player/character mods must have this assigned and re-exported with latest BPResources
-    - If you want to sync mod Animators automatically, check the 'Sync Animator' property in Unity
-- See existing VideoPlayer examples in BPResourses to see how they're set up and assigned

-### Misc
-- New Video Permissions
-    - "bp.videoDefault"
-    - "bp.videoCustom"
-    - "bp.videoStop"
-- Added ConnectionData.deviceID for checking hardware bans or alts during Login/Registration